sauravatgithub-web/ChatRoom/README.md

   gcc clientThread.c -o clientThread
   ./clientThread <IP_Address> <port_no> <username>
   ```
+ - A new file named **username.txt** will be created
+ - All the messages received from clients and server will be shown in the file

 ## Using Select
 server.c and client.c uses select() system call to achieve Client Server Architecture.